TeknoVenus/ProcessMonitor/README.md

 ```shell
 $ ./ProcessMonitor --duration 60 --output /tmp/processMonitor/results.js
 ```

+## Analysis
+There are two ways to analyse the results:
+* Graphical timeline view - useful to get a visulisation of running processes and execution times
+* Textual summary (python script) - useful to get a quick summary of spawned processes

+### Timeline View
 Copy the generated output file to `<this-repo-dir>/results_gui/results.js` (must be called results.js for now)

 Load the index.html file (Chrome works best) and a timeline of the observed processes should appear.